AdobeDocs/experience-manager-cloud-service.en/help/forms/adaptive-form-fragments-core-components.md

 ### Using a form fragment multiple times in an Adaptive Form {#using-form-fragment-mutiple-times-in-af}

-You can use a none-based as well as schema-based form fragment multiple times in an Adaptive Form.
+You can use a none-based as well as schema-based form fragment multiple times in an Adaptive Form to save data uniquely for each form fragments fields.
 For example, you can use an address form fragment to collect address details for permanent, communication, and present living addresses in a loan application form.
-The form saves different data for each address if the user has entered different addresses for each form fragment.

 ## Auto mapping of fragments for data binding {#auto-mapping-of-fragments-for-data-binding}